akka-cache/akka-cache/acdocs/docs/client-sdk/rest-apis.md

 - **cacheName (required)**\
-Path Parameter — Name of a cache namespace. (group) default: null key (required) Path Parameter — The key of a specific cache object within a cacheName. default: null ttlSeconds (required) Path Parameter — Time to Live (TTL) of the cached object before being automatically deleted. default: null
+Path Parameter — Name of a cache namespace. (group) default: null key (required) Path Parameter — The key of a specific cache object within a cacheName. default: null ttlSeconds (required) Path Parameter — Time to Live (TTL), in seconds, of the cached object before being automatically deleted. default: null

 #### Consumes